-- Mediation is voluntary. - Both the parent and the school district must agree to be part of the process.
-If the parent and the district agree to participate in mediation, this does not mean you have to agree with the district at the meeting or agree with how the meeting turns out. - Mediation is confidential. - Everything said in the mediation meeting generally remains confidential (private) and cannot be used later, unless an exception applies. - Any written agreement made during mediation is generally binding.
-This means that both the parent and the school district have to follow the written agreement after the decision is mutually made. - Any document that the parent and district sign about your child's evaluation or IEP carries the same weight as documents they signed at any other IEP or evaluation team meeting.
+- Mediation is voluntary. - Both you and the educational agency must agree to be part of the process.
+If you and the educational agency agree to participate in mediation, this does not mean you have to agree with the educational agency at the meeting or agree with how the meeting turns out. - Mediation is confidential. - Everything said in the mediation meeting generally remains confidential (private) and cannot be used later, unless an exception applies. - Any written agreement made during mediation is generally binding.
+This means that both you and the educational agency have to follow the written agreement after the decision is mutually made. - Any document that you and educational agency sign about your child's evaluation or IEP carries the same weight as documents they signed at any other IEP or evaluation team meeting.